dsccommunity/SqlServerDsc/CONTRIBUTING.md

 >parameter.

 - Check if a compatible *Pester* version is available.
+- Check if a compatible *PSDepend* version is available.
+- Invoke PSDepend (using `Tests/Tests.depend.psd1`).
+  - Remove local cloned repository *DscResource.Tests* if it is present (always assumes it's an older version).
-- Check if *DscResource.Tests* is cloned, if not, clone it into the local repository folder.
+  - Clone *DscResource.Tests* from GitHub into the local repository folder, and check out the branch `dev` to always be on the latest commit available.
   - Load the necessary types from the test framework *DscResource.Tests*.

-If there are no compatible Pester version available, you will be asked to install it manually, and then run the script again.
+If there are no compatible Pester or PSDepend version available, you will be asked to install it manually, and then run the script again.

-If the script is used with the `-UpdateTestFramework` parameter, then the local *DscResource.Tests* repository (that was cloned inside the SqlServerDsc repository folder) will be updated to the latest commit available in the branch `dev` (on GitHub).